azstack/iOS-SDK-Documentation/README.md

 - (NSArray *) azRequestListUser;
 ```

-AZStack SDK will call this function to fetch the user’s friend list (when you create new group chat, or …)
+AZStack SDK will call this function to fetch the userâ€™s friend list (when you create new group chat, or â€¦)

 See sample code here.